 Read mapping is a process to map or align the nucleotide sequence generated from sequencing to the reference sequence.
 We can say, it’s a final step in the computational analysis and give us an idea about the correctness and present or absence of novel alterations within the sequence, target or genome.

-There are softwares available for read mapping which is important to discuss.
+There are software available for read mapping which is important to discuss.
 So we will cover an entire article separately.

 How to improve sequencing read quality?